technologiestiftung/renovate-config/README.md

 ## Usage

-Enable renovete-bot for your repo and add the following to `renovate.json`
+Enable renovate-bot for your repo and add the following to `renovate.json`

 ```json
 {